vatsalsmehta/vatsal-mehta/README.md

 ### About Me 🚀

+- 🎓💻 Currently a Cloud Engineer at NDS Global an MNC that is Microsoft Gold Partner for Azure Solutions [NDS Global](www.ndsglobal.com).
+I work primarily on deployment of Azure solutions primarily involving use of various Azure services with

 - 🎓 Former Cloud and Data Science Engineer at [SkillingYou EdTechnologies Pvt Ltd](www.skillingyou.com).
 Former Machine Learning Intern at [Society of AI](https://www.societyofai.in/)

 - 👨‍💻  A 20-year-old Software Enthusiast with experience of more than 1.5 years in the Corporate World.